Fish Breeding, Larval Fish and more…

 - Making the method cost-effective so that production becomes economical.

 Most reef fishes are not aquacultured because of their long and complicated larval phase.
-I started the Hawaii Larval Fish Project to find more aquarium fish species with aquaculture potential.
-The project primarily uses eggs collected from the ocean, which allows me to work on the larval rearing of more species without having to spawn them at my hatchery.
+I started the Larval Fish Project (LFH) to find more aquarium fish species with aquaculture potential.
+LFH primarily uses eggs collected from the ocean, which allows me to work on the larval rearing of more species without having to spawn them at my hatchery.
 The project also documents the fascinating and rarely shown development of live marine fish larvae from egg to juvenile.
 Fifty-four species from 26 families have been reared through settlement for the project thus far, including many aquarium species.

 Select Research Publications